llvm/llvm-project/clang/docs/SourceBasedCodeCoverage.rst

 When instrumenting for Modified Condition/Decision Coverage (MC/DC) using the clang option ``-fcoverage-mcdc``, there are two hard limits.

-The maximum number of terms is limited to 32767.
-It would be practical for handwritten expressions.
-To be more retrictive in order to enfoce conding rules, use ``-Xclang -fmcdc-max-conditions=n``.
+The maximum number of terms is limited to 32767, which is practical for handwritten expressions.
+To be more restrictive in order to enforce coding rules, use ``-Xclang -fmcdc-max-conditions=n``.
 Expressions with exceeded condition counts ``n`` will generate warnings.